-Van Doesburg, a painter, writer, editor, and architect, was a founder and driving force behind the de Stijl movement, which was centered in the Netherlands in the late teens and early 1920s.
-Cornelis van Eesteren, an architect, joined the group in 1922.
-Artists and others contributing to van Doesburg's periodical, De Stijl, attempted to create a new harmonic order in the aftermath of World War I. They attempted to construct a utopian solidarity between art and life under the influence of Piet Mondrian's early theories of Neo-Plasticism, which proposed that the essence of the imagined and seen world could be conveyed only through a logical system of abstraction based on the line, square, and rectangle and the primary colors plus black and white.
+Van Doesburg, a painter, writer, editor, and architect, was a founder and driving force behind the de Stijl movement, which was centered in the Netherlands in the late 1910s and early ’20s.
+Van Eesteren, an architect, joined the group in 1922.
+In the aftermath of World War I, artists and others contributing to van Doesburg’s periodical, De Stijl, took as their goal the creation a harmonic new order.
+They attempted to construct a utopian solidarity between art and life under the influence of artist Piet Mondrian’s early theories of Neo-Plasticism, which proposed that the essence of both the imagined and the seen world could be conveyed only through a logical system of abstraction based on the line, square, and rectangle and the primary colors plus black and white.

-According to van Doesburg, architecture had to be approached in an entirely new way, which would ultimately give rise to a universal aggregate of easel painting, sculpture, and architecture.
-As suggested by this axonometric drawing, one of a group rendered but never built, architecture, enlivened by flat colors, was to be economical and dynamic, with planar elements balanced asymmetrically around an open core.
+According to van Doesburg, architecture had to be approached in an entirely new way, which would ultimately, he believed, give rise to a universal aggregate of easel painting, sculpture, and architecture.
+As suggested by this axonometric drawing for a private house that was never built, architecture, enlivened by flat colors, was to be economical and dynamic, with planar elements balanced asymmetrically around an open core.
 Such structures would allow the modern individual to achieve harmony with his or her surroundings.

 With the zeal of a crusader, Theo van Doesburg, the prolific writer, painter, and cofounder of the avant-garde Dutch movement de Stijl, promoted a new order uniting art and life.
 In his utopian quest for a universal ideal, cleansed of social and artistic conventions but not without moral and spiritual dimensions, van Doesburg predicated a formal language of abstraction on the rectangle, primary colors (red, blue, and yellow), and asymmetrically balanced compositions.
 To suggest what a de Stijl environment might look like, van Doesburg enlisted the assistance of the architect Cornelis van Eesteren.
 In 1923 the two men mounted a landmark exhibition at Léonce Rosenberg's Galerie L'Effort Moderne in Paris.
 This so-called "Contra-Construction" was among the works exhibited.